-On July 10, 2019, Cohen Milstein and the American Civil Liberties Union (ACLU) of Georgia filed a federal fair housing and civil rights lawsuit in United States District Court for the Northern District of Georgia, on behalf of Victoria Sutton against her landlords, Patricia and Allen McCoy.
-The defendant landlords evicted Ms. Sutton from one of their rental properties solely because Ms. Sutton had invited an African-American family to her home.
+On February 13, 2020, Cohen Milstein and the American Civil Liberties Union (ACLU) of Georgia filed a stipulated dismissal in a federal fair housing and civil rights lawsuit in United States District Court for the Northern District of Georgia, in which the plaintiff, Victoria Sutton, alleged that her landlords, Patricia and Allen McCoy, evicted her from their rental property solely because Ms. Sutton had invited an African-American family to her home.

-Using a series of threats and racial epithets, several of which were audio-recorded by Ms. Sutton, the defendant landlords made their race-based decision to evict Ms. Sutton very clear.
-Additionally, the defendants threatened to call the police and Child Protective Services, and to harm Ms. Sutton physically, if she attempted to contest the eviction.
+Ms. Sutton further alleged that the defendant landlords used a series of threats and racial epithets, which Ms. Sutton audio-recorded, as a part of their race-based decision to evict her.
+Additionally, Ms. Sutton alleged that the defendants threatened to call the police and Child Protective Services, and to harm Ms. Sutton physically, if she attempted to contest the eviction.

-The plaintiff, Victoria Sutton, is a white woman who rented a house in Adairsville, Georgia, owned by the defendants, Patricia and Allen McCoy.
+The plaintiff, Victoria Sutton, is a white woman who rented a house in Adairsville, Georgia, owned by her landlords, the defendants, Patricia and Allen McCoy.

 In September 2018, Ms. Sutton started inviting an African American co-worker, who lived in the area and has a five-year-old son, over to her home for play dates with her daughters.

 On or around September 30, 2018, Ms. Sutton’s co-worker was leaving Ms. Sutton’s home and hugged Ms. Sutton goodbye after one of these play dates.
 Later the same day, the defendant, Allen McCoy, her landlord, knocked on Ms. Sutton’s door and accused Ms. Sutton of being a “n___ lover,” told Ms. Sutton she should be ashamed of herself, and said that he would call Child Protective Services for having a “n____ on their property.”